jackadull/dirish/Roadmap.md

 * Generalize path elements
   * Instead of throwing exceptions, make the constructors return `Either`
 * Better reporting of semantic errors, containing the source position
+* Enable several configs side-by-side
+  * Use a config-file-wide unique ID for identification
+  * Either that, or work with an include mechanism
+* Nicer `toString` results, all across the board
+* Some way to re-upload all the projects back to a GitLab